Back to menu | Back to clickable plan

 SACRVM

 In front of the temples is a large square (c.
 41 x 38 m.) that had a marble pavement.
 Four tufa altars were erected.
 In front of the second temple from the west was a concrete base that probably supported an equestrian statue.
 According to Coarelli an inscription that was found nearby belongs to it.
-It mentions the erection of an honourary monument, by decree of the local senate, for Quintus Asinius Marcellus, patron of Ostia.
+It mentions the erection of an honorary monument, by decree of the local senate, for Quintus Asinius Marcellus, patron of Ostia.

 In the fifth or early sixth century three people were buried in the area in front of the temples.
 Fibulae found in the tombs suggest that they came from Germania.